-Here are the articles that we have been reading this week.
+Here are the articles that have piqued our interest this week.

 Striatal bilateral control of skilled forelimb movement